MauiJerry/poseCamTox_dev/docs/Build Notes/landmarks in poseEffext.md

 Landmark filter rearchitect

+this took a bit to get working and still isnt right as of 28 aug.
+It currently works with the Default Filter param added to the LandmarkSelect Component.
+The menu is not working.

+back to figuring out why dots dont match with those coming thru PoseCamPC ndi.

 Got it—let’s silo the Landmark Filter so only PoseEffect_Dots owns it, and strip out anything in PoseEfxSwitch and PoseEffectMaster that touches it.

 What we’re doing